 Of the 599 plants included in this study, 357 individuals produced buds and 223 individuals produced mature seeds.
-Even among the individuals that produced seeds, embryo and endosperm investment was only rather loosely correlated with total reproductive investment, both within and across species (Table 3, Figure 3, and Online Appendix).
+Even among the individuals that produced seeds, embryo and endosperm investment was only rather loosely correlated with total reproductive investment, both within and across species (Table 3, Fig. 4, and Online Appendix).
 All but one species showed a significant correlation between the two metrics, but only three species displayed an r2 above 0.80 and only eight of the species had an r2 above 0.70.
-Furthermore, the slopes and intercepts of the relationship differed across species with the result that the correlation between reproductive investment and propagule investment across individuals of all species had an r2 of just 0.52 (Figure 3a, Table 3).
+Furthermore, the slopes and intercepts of the relationship differed across species with the result that the correlation between reproductive investment and propagule investment across individuals of all species had an r2 of just 0.52 (Fig. 4a, Table 3).
 Combined these results indicate that measures of seed production alone provide poor predictors of total reproductive investment.

 To assess what approximation of reproductive investment was the best alternative to measuring total reproductive investment, we regressed additional investment categories against total reproductive investment.
 Measures that included only investment in tissues associated with the production of mature seeds, were inferior predictors of total reproductive investment compared to measures that included investment in discarded tissues (Table 3).
 In particular, the correlation (r2) between investment in all discarded tissues versus all reproductive tissues was 0.97, while the correlation between investment in all successful tissues (success costs*seed count) versus all reproductive tissues was only 0.73.
 Investment in discarded tissues is a better predictor for two reasons.
-First, discarded tissues accounted for 73% of total reproductive investment; and second, energy investment into buds and flowers was more predictable, while further filtering processes occurred before buds become mature seeds.
+First, discarded tissues accounted for 73% of total reproductive investment; and second, mass investment into buds and flowers was more predictable, while further filtering processes occurred before buds become mature seeds.
 A composite metric, the count of buds initiated * average flower mass, when regressed against total reproductive investment, had an r2 of 0.92, making it nearly as strong a predictor of total reproductive investment as discarded tissue investment.
 Twelve of the species had the same slope for the relationship and eleven of the species had the same intercept for the relationship as the all-individuals regression (Online Appendix Table S3).

 Discussion